 Danger!
 Watch yourself!

-Evolutionary history of CDR
+Evolutionary History of the CDR

-Life began on earth 3.5 billion years ago with single-cell organisms with a reducing atmosphere (i.e. no oxygen around!).
+Life began on earth 3.5 billion years ago with single-cell organisms and a reducing atmosphere (i.e., no oxygen around!).
 The atmosphere changed from reducing to oxidizing when the “Great Oxidation Event” happened around 2.5 billion years ago.
 With ample oxygen available in the atmosphere, organisms reoriented their metabolic strategies and aerobic metabolism started .
 The coupling of oxygen consumption to ATP synthesis (energy generation) led to the bioenergetics of aerobic bacteria and eukaryotic animals .
 The evolution from anaerobic to aerobic metabolism also paved the way for the CDR.

 Many names for the CDR